metacpan/metacpan-cpan-extracted/distros/T/Template-Plex/README.md

 convenience routines to make processing simpler (i.e. `block` and `jmap`).

 [String::Util](https://metacpan.org/pod/String%3A%3AUtil) string filtering routines are also made available in templates for the most common of filtering tasks.
-Of course you and `use` any modules you like within the template, or define your own subroutines within the template.
+Of course you can `use` any modules you like within the template, or define your own subroutines within the template.
 The template is just perl!